 While leadership has been a topic of interest since the dawn of man, leadership and management studies were taken up in earnest in the early 20th century.
-This hub chronicles a kind of evolution in leadership behavior studies from the traits of effective leaders to follower-centered leadership theories proposed in the late-20th, early 21st century.
-Much of the credit for the information in this hub go to Dr. Peter Northouse and Dr. Gary Yukl and their respective publications Leadership: Theory & Practice and Leadership in Organizations.
-Through these important works each man has contributed greatly to the understanding of leadership behaviors within organizations.
+This article chronicles a kind of evolution in leadership behavior studies, from the traits of effective leaders to follower-centered leadership theories proposed in the late 20th and early 21st centuries.
+Much of the credit for the information in this article goes to Dr. Peter Northouse and Dr. Gary Yukl and their respective publications Leadership: Theory & Practice and Leadership in Organizations.
+Through these important works, each man has contributed greatly to the understanding of leadership behaviors within organizations.

 This brief survey is not meant to be exhaustive by any means.